forestdb/forestdb.org/models/hii-generics.md

   concentrationWhenPresent: 5
 })
 ~~~~
 The incorporation of relevant priors coupled with an underspecified threshold semantics successfully modeled human prevalence posterior beliefs and endorsement behaviors upon hearing generics.
 Since the goal was to justify that generics are sensitive to context (captured as prevalence priors), the authors did not include any adjustments of what could be a powerful "dial" on the model: manipulating the threshold prior, θ.
-For simplicity, they kept threshold prior, θ uniform.
+For simplicity, they kept threshold prior, θ, uniform.

 >"In principle, thresholds could be learned over time for different contexts, but here we assume the listener has no informative knowledge about the semantic variable: θ ∼ Uniform([0, 1])."
 (Tessler & Goodman, 2016).

 We investigated the independent contribution of manipulating threshold priors as well as the interaction between threshold priors and prevalence priors.

 ***
 Cognitively, threshold prior represents the shared prior knowledge on the genre of the generics under discussion.
 For example, accidental or striking generics (such as "Ks eat people") may assume a lower threshold value θ than majority characteristics or body parts generics (such as "Ks have wings").
-In an extreme case of striking generic, it will be informative for a speaker to utter a generic sentence even if there exist only 1 K that eats people.
+In an extreme case of striking generic, it will be informative for a speaker to utter a generic sentence even if there exists only 1 K that eats people.
 On the other extreme, a generic sentence about body parts will be informative only if almost all Ks have wings.
 Different genres of generics assume different threshold priors.

 Without loss of generality, we can simplify the space of possible thresholds to 10 bins where the thresholds change in increments of 0.1.
 We reduced the number of possible bins to obtain a more intuitive and manageable size for threshold manipulation.
 ~~~~